 USS Spiegel Grove Wreck

 Searching for another underwater adventure on your Key Largo trip?
 Explore the USS Spiegel Grove Wreck.
-Wreck divers and recreational divers alike love plunging the depths to marvel at the Spiegel Grove.
-With its vast exploration opportunities, it’s a popular diving destination for technical and rebreather divers.
+Wreck divers and recreational divers alike love plunging the depths to marvel at Spiegel Grove.
+With its vast exploration opportunities, it’s a popular diving destination for technical and rebreather divers and one of the top Key Largo activities.

 Dozens of barracudas and French angelfish live around the wreck below the bright blue waters of the Atlantic Ocean.
 You’ll also spot hundreds of yellowtail snappers swimming and soft corals growing alongside.

-It’s important to note that his dive spot should only be attempted by advanced divers.
-The wreck is known for the strong currents swirling around it.
+It’s important to note that only advanced divers should attempt this dive spot; the wreck is known for the strong currents swirling around it.

 Harry Harris Park & Beach

 Need a break from all the adventure?
-Enjoy the warm waters of Key Largo and an afternoon of relaxed vibes & family fun at Harry Harris Park & Beach.
+Enjoy the warm waters of Key Largo and an afternoon of relaxed vibes and family fun under the palm trees at Harry Harris Park & Beach.
 Often considered one of the top-rated beaches in the Florida Keys, the park is a must-see on your Key Largo itinerary.

-At Harry Harris Park & Beach, coral rocks protect the beach from rip currents and large fish.
-The barrier consists of several screened culverts, creating a quasi tidal pool.
+At Harry Harris Park & Beach, coral rocks protect the beach from rip currents, waves, and large fish, which is perfect for families traveling with young children.
+The barrier consists of several screened culverts, creating a quasi-tidal pool.
 Several covered picnic tables and a bathhouse are also available in the park.

-If you want to hang out for a while, be sure to pack a picnic lunch and beverages before visiting.
-There are no concessions at the park.
+If you want to hang out for a while, pack a picnic lunch and beverages before visiting; there are no concessions at the park.

 History of Diving Museum